Elehuris Montero Player Props: Rockies vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 11th in MLB with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Angels has a collective 8.9 K/9, the 10th-best in MLB.

-- The Angels' 4.19 team ERA ranks 15th across all league pitching staffs.
+- The Angels have the 15th-ranked team ERA among all league pitching staffs (4.15).

-- Angels pitchers combine to rank 15th in baseball in home runs surrendered (83 total, 1.1 per game).
+- Angels pitchers combine to give up 84 total home runs at a rate of 1.1 per game (to rank 14th in the league).

+- Anderson (4-1) gets the starting nod for the Angels in his 14th start of the season.
+He's put together a 5.64 ERA in 68 2/3 innings pitched, with 51 strikeouts.

-- His last appearance was on Saturday, June 17 against the Kansas City Royals, when the righty went six innings, surrendering two earned runs while allowing three hits.
+- In his last outing on Sunday against the Kansas City Royals, the left-hander threw five innings, giving up two earned runs while surrendering six hits.

-- In 11 games this season, the 27-year-old has amassed a 4.40 ERA and 8.3 strikeouts per nine innings, while giving up a batting average of .242 to opposing batters.
+- The 33-year-old has amassed an ERA of 5.64, with 6.7 strikeouts per nine innings, in 13 games this season.
+Opponents are hitting .289 against him.

 © 2023 Data Skrive.
 All rights reserved.